Small business guides > Quick guide to GST > Working out your GST refund or payment

 Automate your GST calculations

 You can use online accounting software like Xero to stay on top of GST.
-It automatically collects sales and purchase information from multiple sources, and does the maths for you.
+It automatically records GST collected and paid, and does the maths for you.

 The software keeps a running count of your GST situation so you always know where you stand.
 When your GST return is due, you just connect to the IRD and submit it online.
 All the information is ready to go.